Dessert For Breakfast: The New Key To Weight Loss?

 Starting your morning with a high-protein food and a “dessert” may help you lose weight and keep it off, a new study suggests.
-However, several nutritionists said they weren’t ready yet to embrace the study’s conclusions.

 “Although dietary restriction often results in initial weight loss, the majority of obese dieters fail to maintain their reduced weight,” wrote the study’s authors.